gvwilson/thirdbit/src/fiction/iffy/index.md

 but before the words could come she felt that strange sensation again like a cold metal collar around her neck.
-She put her hand on her throat, but all she felt was her own skin.
 As her stomach flip-flopped,
 the sensation faded into nothing, leaving her feeling dazed.